 Reverse anticoagulation in anticoagulated patients, and replace factor levels in hemophiliacs.

 Functional outcomes are favorable when diagnosis and treatment of compartment syndrome occurs within 6 hours of its onset.
-Fasciotomy may be futile if tissue pressures have been elevated to 24 to ...
+Fasciotomy may be futile if tissue pressures have been elevated to ...